swiss-avalanches/swiss-avalanches.github.io/README.md

 - The [*Institute for Snow and Avalanche Research* (SLF)](https://www.slf.ch/en/avalanches/destructive-avalanches-and-avalanche-accidents/avalanche-accidents-of-the-past-20-years.html) provides tables and maps of the fatal avalanche accidents (>300 with casualties) of the past 20 years in **Switzerland**.
 It includes precise geolocation, date, slope orientation, elevation and number of casualties/death.
 - The [Restauration des Terrains en Montagne (RTM)](http://rtm-onf.ifn.fr/query/show-query-form/SCHEMA/RAW_DATA#consultation_panel) database provides around 10'000 cases of avalanches in **France**.
 Approximately one third of them are in the Alps and in the time span that we will focus on (after 2000).
 - The [data-avalanche.org](http://www.data-avalanche.org/list) website has a dataset gathering avalanches information in the **Alps** containing the location, the characteristic, the date, the type of snow and the danger of avalanches recorded in both France and Switzerland.
+The majority have no victim which is interesting for our observational study to have "negative" samples (e.g. people did not ride in this dangerous area).
+- [Avalanche casualties](https://public.opendatasoft.com/explore/dataset/accidents-avalanche-2014-2017/) in France since 2014 with date and approximate location

 #### Snow/meteorological dataset

 - The [SLF archives](https://www.slf.ch/fr/bulletin-davalanches-et-situation-nivologique/archives.html?tx_wslavalanches_archiv%5Bpath%5D=%2Fuser_upload%2Fimport%2Flwdarchiv%2Fpublic%2F&tx_wslavalanches_archiv%5Baction%5D=showArchiv&tx_wslavalanches_archiv%5Bcontroller%5D=Avalanche&cHash=c71751a643ec4629e21b0306033ccd59) contains daily maps for the last 15 years of [avalanche risk](https://www.slf.ch/fileadmin/user_upload/import/lwdarchiv/public/2014/gk/fr/pdf/201312310800_gk_c_fr_map.pdf), [snow level](https://www.slf.ch/fileadmin/user_upload/import/lwdarchiv/public/2014/hstop/fr/gif/201401230800_hstop_fr_c.gif), [fresh snow](https://www.slf.ch/fileadmin/user_upload/import/lwdarchiv/public/2014/hn1/fr/gif/20131115_hn1_fr_c.gif), [avalanche bulletin](https://www.slf.ch/fileadmin/user_upload/import/lwdarchiv/public/2014/sw/en/pdf/201312011700_snow_weather_en.pdf) (structured text)
 - Swiss Open Data unfortunately does not have daily weather data archive, we only found [last 10 minute weather situation](https://opendata.swiss/en/dataset/messdaten-smn-swissmetnet) in all Switzerland (same as [meteo suisse](http://www.meteoschweiz.admin.ch/home/wetter/messwerte/messwerte-an-stationen.html?param=temperature)) or [monthly aggregates](https://opendata.swiss/en/dataset/klimanormwerte).
-Please tell us if we missed a link.
-- weather (T) Suisse - worst case bulletin
-- weather (T) France
-- risque avalanche en France / bulletin archive
+It is not usable for our purpose as historical data is missing

 #### Comments

-TODO give the plan ?

 We are aware that using external datasets is risky but we are very motivated by this topic.
-It is difficult to estimate the size and exploitability of our datasets as we have not been through an in-depth analysis for now but we think that the plan that we propose is managable.
+It is difficult to estimate the size and exploitability of our datasets as we have not been through an in-depth analysis for now but we think that the plan below is managable.

 We might also use *news articles* to extract data stories and outline interesting avalanche cases with details, engaging more the reader.
 These articles would be hand picked, that is why we do not consider this as a core dataset.